 - Policy 8.3.1 Uses and Building Types Allow multi-unit residential uses and mixed-uses (commercial/residential) in primarily mid-rise and low-rise buildings. - Policy 8.3.2 Density and Height Concentrate the highest heights and densities adjacent along Johnston Road between Thrift and Roper Avenues.
-Maximum allowable densities (FAR) are outlined in Figure 9 and guidelines for height transitions are illustrated in Figure 10. - Policy 8.3.3 Retail Streets Strengthen existing retail streets by requiring street-fronting commercial uses on Johnston Road, and on Pacific Avenue from Johnston Road to Fir Street. - Policy 8.3.4 Urban Design Enhance the built and public realms through guidelines included in the Lower Town Centre Development Permit Area in Part D. - Policy 8.3.5 Edges Explore opportunities to create a welcoming edge along Johnston Road adjacent to White Rock Elementary School. - Policy 8.3.6 Views Strengthen the village and seaside character of the Lower Town Centre by optimizing views to the water from the public realm, and as per the Lower Town Centre Development Permit Area guidelines in Part D.
+Maximum allowable densities (FAR) are outlined in Figure 9 and maximum heights (in storeys) are illustrated in Figure 10.
+Buildings adjacent to Roper Avenue should step down to four storeys on the Roper Avenue frontage. - Policy 8.3.3 Retail Streets Strengthen existing retail streets by requiring street-fronting commercial uses on Johnston Road, and on Pacific Avenue from Johnston Road to Fir Street. - Policy 8.3.4 Urban Design Enhance the built and public realms through guidelines included in the Lower Town Centre Development Permit Area in Part D. - Policy 8.3.5 Edges Explore opportunities to create a welcoming edge along Johnston Road adjacent to White Rock Elementary School. - Policy 8.3.6 Views Strengthen the village and seaside character of the Lower Town Centre by optimizing views to the water from the public realm, and as per the Lower Town Centre Development Permit Area guidelines in Part D.